yahya14/PlazaToon/README.md

 - The y-axis can strech or compress their moddels up/down
 - The z-axis can strech or compress their moddels forward/backward

 Small note that the box with labels like *X* and *X 2* are basically the axis in two parts, because Nintendo designed it that way in ram.
-Oddly, Some of their NPCs still use the regular (x,y,z) scales, like you see with judd, which is seemingly easier to deal with.
+Some NPCs however still use the regular three param scales (x,y,z), like you see with judd, which is seemingly easier to play with.

-**NEW:** If you find it difficult to change the two seperate parts of the x- and z- axis, the checkbox below will allow them to be synced together and you can start changing them as one.
+Oh hey, do you find playing with the two seperate x- or z- axis difficult for you?
+The checkbox below the numeric boxes may help you with that in some form.
 This is unchecked at default.

-Lastly, the *master scale with dark blue numbers* can change their size on all of its axis, so making them proportionally big (or smaller) wouldn't be stressful.
+The *master scale with dark blue numbers* is the easiest way to change the size, by changing the values on all of its axis, now making them proportionally big (or smaller) wouldn't be so stressful.

 ####Coordinating their location

 To change their location, the *number boxes with red numbers* can be changed left/right, up/down, and forward/backward, respectively with the traditional (x,y,z) coordinate design.
-Small note, the x- and z-axis are inverted, which means that negative numbers actually means forward (in this case for the plaza *[even if this program is only meant for the plaza...ayyy]*).
+Small note, the x- and z-axis are specially inverted in the plaza, ***odd***.

-####**NEW** Reset all sizes and locations
+####Reset all sizes and locations

-On the top left of the program, there's an options tab that leads you to the *Reset All* button.
-This will reset all your cutrent settings back to default.
+On the top left of the program, there's an options tab that leads you to the *Reset All* button; which can reset all your current settings back to default.
 It's there for you if everything is all messed up for some silly reason.

 ##Credits